Chapter 4 Modifying DaSEH Materials Leaf

 To edit a lecture, locate the appropriate directory within modules and edit the .Rmd file.
 For example, if you want to edit the Statistics lecture, you’d edit Statistics.Rmd in the modules/Statistics/ directory.

-However, sometimes workflows don’t complete, so it’s always good to double check that htmls and pdfs are appearing as expected on the website once your PR is merged to main.
+However, sometimes workflows don’t complete, so it’s always good to double check that .html and .pdf files are appearing as expected on the website once you have made changes.

 You will notice that ## is used throughout the file.
-This indicates where the start of a new slide is.
+This indicates the start of a new slide.

 A single # indicates a new section slide, which will be a slide that looks like this: